futoase/PyQCheck/README.md

 # What is PyQcheck?

 PyQCheck is a Quick Check-like testing framework based on the idea of Haskell Quick Check.

 - This framework is for random data testing.
 - The function's interface was referred from [macchiato.js](http://voqn.github.com/macchiato/). (from the top page...)

-# Supported which python version?
+# Which python version does this support?

-Which python version does this support?
 This framework worked on python version 2.7.3

 # How to Install